SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/DATA_MODEL.md

 - ***TrainrunSection*** corresponds to the edges between nodes in an undirected graph.
 - ***Nodes*** represent the points in the graph, allowing the connection of trainrun section .
-- A *pin* represents a ***port*** (point) in the graph where a trainrun section is connected to a Node.
+- A *pin* represents a ***port*** (point) in the graph where a trainrun section is connected to a node.
 - The ***transition*** extends the graph within the node.
-A transition corresponds to an edge that connects two pins within the Node, thereby connecting two trainrun section.
+A transition corresponds to an edge that connects two pins within the node, thereby connecting two trainrun section.
 - If two trainruns should make a connection at a station, this can be defined using a
   ***connection***.
 The trainrun connection links two pins, each have to be associated with a different train.